MarcDiethelm/xtc/README.md

 Please refer to the official docs at (Terrifically.org)[http://terrifically.org/] to learn more about the Terrific pattern.
 Just ignore the part about "Composer". :)

+A module's markup will by default be wrapped in a SECTION tag, which also has the following class value:

+	mod mod-modulename [skin-modulename-skinname]

 You can enable annotations around modules in the html output, in config.js.
 The annotation displays the module name, the template file name and the file system path to the module.

+You can use a `data` attribute on a module include to inject data (a JS object literal) into the context of the module template.

+todo: Using the `noWrapper` and `noAnnotation` attributes on a module include will prevent creation of the wrapper element and/or module annotation.
+This is useful to create modules for base layouts, e.g a HTML HEAD module including the doctype.

 ### Terrific Module Creation

-To create new Terrific modules you can use a Yeoman generator.
-To install use:
+To create new Terrific modules you can conveniently use a Yeoman generator.
+Install it with

 	npm install -g yo generator-xtc